8ctavio/vergil/apps/docs/src/theme.md

 #### Default theme

-By default, the user theme is set to `'brand'`.
+By default, the user theme is set to `'moss'`.
 This can be overwrriten through the `userTheme.default` [configuration option](/configuration).

 #### Disable user theme